 Patrick Lencioni wrote The Five Dysfunctions of a Team: A Leadership Fable in 2002.
-The popular book is about imaginary company Decision Tech, and how a new CEO turned the company around.
+The popular book is about the imaginary company Decision Tech, and how a new CEO turned the company around.
 The CEO, Kathryn, molded her senior managers into a true team by addressing five dysfunctions she observed.
 Much of the fable focuses on a series of senior leadership retreats where Kathryn helps her team learn and address the dysfunctions.

 The book is a quick read and the easy-to-follow plot will appeal to readers of fiction.
-This Lean East blog post focuses on the final several chapters of the book (the non-fiction section) where the five team dysfunctions are summarized.
+This Lean East blog post focuses on the final several chapters of the book (the non-fiction section) where the five-team dysfunctions are summarized.
 Do any of these issues occur on your leadership team?

 Dysfunction No. 1: An Absence of Trust Among Team Members

-A high performance organization is built on trust.
+A high-performance organization is built on trust.
 Team members must be willing to share, collaborate, and be vulnerable to one another without fear of reprisal.
 We have written about the Speed of Trust in the past, and dysfunctional teams need to begin by growing trust in each other and in the group.

 Overcoming a Lack of Trust: